Load capacity and strength testing of technical ceramics

 In this test, the round specimen is loaded diametrically, causing tensile stresses to build up inside the specimen.
 This leads to tensile forces in the center of the specimen perpendicular to the direction of loading, which cause the specimen to crack.
 This method is therefore used to indirectly determine the tensile strength of ceramic samples.
 The geometry of the specimens is usually d=30mm and h=15mm.
 This method is not only used to test the strength of ceramic specimens in new condition, but is especially useful in cases of damage when only small specimens, drill cores or fragments are available.
 On a loaded material the change in strength can be determined, for example from the hot to the cold side (see figure 6).

-In practice, biaxial stress states occur very frequently.
-Therefore the biaxial test is in many cases more realistic than the conventional bend test, which uses a uniaxial stress state.
+In practice, biaxial stresses occur frequently.
+Therefore, in many cases, a biaxial test is more realistic than the conventional bending test, which uses uniaxial stresses.
 The B3B test is a biaxial strength test especially for ceramic or brittle materials.
-The specimens are usually thin round discs with a diameter of a few millimeters.
-By selecting the sphere size, different specimen diameters can be tested (see figure 4).
+The specimens are usually thin discs with a diameter of a few millimeters.
+By selecting the sphere size, different specimen diameters can be tested (see figure 5).

 The test was developed at the Montan University in Leoben in the working group of Prof. Danzer.
 (A. Börger, P. Supancic, R. Danzer: The Ball on three Balls Test for Strength Testing of Brittle Discs – Stress Distribution in the Disc.
 Journal of the European Ceramic Society 22 (2002) 1425-1436, doi:10.1016/S0955-2219(01)00458-7).

-One way to determine the strength of glass is the double ring test (see Figure 5).
-This test also involves a biaxial bending load.
-For this purpose, the glass pane to be tested is covered on the upper side with a transparent foil and placed on a cylindrical lower support.
+One way to determine the strength of glass is the double ring flexure test (see Figure 6).
+This test involves a biaxial bending load.
+For this purpose, the glass pane is covered on the upper side with a transparent foil and placed on a cylindrical lower support.
 The load is applied via a cylindrical upper support with a diameter smaller than that of the lower support.
-As the load increases, the strength of the glass is exceeded, causing it to crack in a star-shaped manner (see Figure 5, right).
-This test allows thin glass sheets to be tested for strength without time-consuming sample preparation.
+As the load increases, the strength of the glass is exceeded, causing it to crack in a star-shaped manner (see Figure 6, right).
+This test allows thin glass sheets to be tested without time-consuming sample preparation.